 The New York Times covered the story here.

-Update: in June SELF completed solar installations at two more of the clinics operated by PIH’s Haitian counterpart, Zanmi Lasante (ZL).
+Update: In June SELF completed solar installations at two more of the clinics operated by PIH’s Haitian counterpart, Zanmi Lasante (ZL).
 And the solar industry, too, deserves tremendous credit for stepping up to help.
 The 5.8 kW solar-diesel hybrid system at the Hinche clinic was made possible by generous in-kind donations from the Solar Liberty Foundation and Sunsense Solar.
-At Cerca la Source, SELF technicians installed a 10 kW system with panels donated from Q-Cells SE, and money donated by Good Energies Foundation helped fund the balance of materials.
+At Cerca la Source, SELF technicians installed a 10kW system with panels donated from Q-Cells SE, and money donated by Good Energies Foundation helped fund the balance of materials.
 At the Cerca la Source clinic, one of the key goals was to improve security by using outdoor night lighting throughout the grounds.
-We’re finding, though, that solar power gives many other benefits to these impoverished communities, sometimes unexpected.
-Within minutes of the first lights coming on, our project director saw a small boy standing underneath them, reading a book!
+We’re finding, though, that solar power brings many other benefits.
+Within minutes of the first lights coming on, our project director saw a small boy standing underneath them, reading a book.
+That’s the power of solar.